SGDInstitute/apollo/content/collections/pages/mblgtacc/about.md

         content:
           -
             type: text
-            text: 'Connect.
-Educate.
-Empower.'
+            text: 'A conference for all of us, centering the most marginalized' -
+        type: paragraph
+        content:
           -
+            type: text
+            text: 'The Midwest Bisexual Lesbian Gay Transgender Asexual College Conference (MBLGTACC) is an annual conference held to connect, educate, and empower queer and trans+ college students, faculty, and staff around the Midwest and beyond.
+We welcome attendees to join us as accomplices in holding ourselves accountable.
+At MBLGTACC, there is something for all of us.'
+      -
         type: paragraph
         content:
           -
             type: text
-            text: 'The Midwest Bisexual Lesbian Gay Transgender Asexual College Conference (MBLGTACC) is an annual conference held to connect, educate, and empower queer and trans+ college students, faculty, and staff around the Midwest and beyond.'
+            text: 'Each year, MBLGTACC makes one Midwest community a destination for a diverse gathering of 2000+ college students.
+Programming at the conference reflects and respects this diversity.'
       -
         type: paragraph
         content:
           -
             type: text
-            text: 'Through a mix of workshops, keynotes, entertainment, and social activities, attendees come together to learn and grow through the knowledge and experiences of others.
+            text: 'With over 70 workshops on LGBTQIA+ and intersectional topics and interests, plus keynotes from leading advocates and performances from popular entertainers, the conference and its many programs and opportunities catalyze conversation and action around issues that affect us as individuals, as a community, and as citizens of the world.
 Over its 30-year history, MBLGTACC has attracted advocates and thought leaders including Angela Davis, Robyn Ochs, Janet Mock, Laverne Cox, Kate Bornstein, Faisal Alam, and LZ Granderson; and entertainers and artists including Jujubee, Margaret Cho, J Mase III, Chely Wright, and Loren Cameron.'
+      -
+        type: paragraph
+        content:
+          -
+            type: text
+            text: 'And from programming to accommodations to hospitality, the conference is designed to meet the needs of all students'
       -
         type: paragraph
         content: